karttur/setup-theme-blog/_posts/2018/2018-03-30-setup-professional.markdown

 ### Home and CV

-The [home (front) page of the resumé](https://karttur.github.io/professional/) and the [CV page](https://karttur.github.io/professional/CV/) use the resume layout (scholar profile links in left column) but then only contain ordinary markdown code, with no calls to any \_include and no posts included.
+The [home (front) page of the resumé](https://karttur.github.io/professional/) and the [CV page](https://karttur.github.io/professional/cv/) use the resume layout (scholar profile links in left column) but then only contain ordinary markdown code, with no calls to any \_include and no posts included.

 Home is changed to markdown file <span class='file'>index.md</span> in the root of the repository.
-Also CV is a markdown file, but under the path CV: <span class='file'>cv/index.md</span>.
+Also CV is a markdown file, but under <span class='file'>cv/index.md</span>.

 ### Projects